siddharth220/Hotel-Management-System/README.md

 - Launch the application and log in using your credentials.

-- Use the intuitive GUI to manage reservations, guest information, rooms, and billing.
+- Use the intuitive GUI to manage all aspects of hotel operations.

+- Leverage the admin options for adding employees, drivers, and rooms.

-- Explore the reporting features to gain insights into hotel operations.
+- Generate reports and gain insights into hotel performance.

 ## Contributing